srirangav/qlZipInfo/README.txt

     Icon | Filename | Size (Compression ratio) | Date Modified

-A folder icon is display for folders / directories, a file icon is shown for regular files, and a lock icon is shown for encypted files.
+A folder icon is shown for folders / directories, a file icon is shown for regular files, and a lock icon is shown for encypted files.

 Install: